 Who knew getting your hands dirty could be so much fun?
 There’s just something about working with clay that’s so therapeutic and also helps to unleash your creativity.
 To help you get started, we’ve put together a list of some of the best and most recommended pottery classes in London.
-From beginner classes to those tailored for experienced artists, there is something for everyone.
-Learn from the pros and create beautiful pieces of art that you can be proud of.
+From beginner classes to those tailored to very experienced artists, there’s something for everyone here.
+Learn from the pros and create some really beautiful pieces of art that you can be proud of.
+Go on – we believe in you!

 The owner Stine Dulong is a revolutionary both in and out of the studio.
 Not only does she tirelessly work to create her own unique designs, but she also strives to teach others how to use them in their own creations, one ball of clay at a time.